ServerlessHeroes/serverless-resources/README.md

 [When not to use Serverless (Jeff)](https://medium.com/@PaulDJohnston/when-not-to-use-serverless-jeff-6d054d0e7098) by Paul Johnston

 [Serverless: Volume Compute for a New Generation](http://redmonk.com/fryan/2016/04/28/serverless-volume-compute-for-a-new-generation/) by RedMonk

+[The Serverless Start-Up - Down With Servers!](http://highscalability.com/blog/2015/12/7/the-serverless-start-up-down-with-servers.html) by Marcel Panse and Sander Nagtegaal

 ## Books
 [Serverless Architectures on AWS](http://book.acloud.guru) - by Peter Sbarski & Sam Kroonenburg